bartongroup/JSU_ANK_analysis/README.md

 We download the validation data for all the X-ray structures that mapped to our alignment, process them, and merge them in a single dataframe on the structure_validation.ipynb notebook.

-Finally, the last two notebooks: contact_maps and structural_analysis.
+Finally, the last two notebooks: ``contact_maps`` and ``structural_analysis``.
 The former includes the creation of the contact maps, the enrichment in intra- and inter-repeat contacts per position.
 The latter analyses other structural features such as the relative solvent accessibility (RSA), secondary structure (SS) and enrichment in protein-substrate interactions, both on a position and surface basis.